rkcode357/recode.github.io/README.md

 ### and a
 ### void loop() {
 ### }
 ### the setup is where you add code that will only run once and the loop will run continously.
-The next thing I have to explain is comments, comments are little notes to yourself that the computer ignores it helps keep your code more clear to comment you just type // and the yor note so if I wanted to comment "Hi" to myself I would write: //hi.
+The next thing I have to explain is comments, comments are little notes to yourself that the computer ignores it helps keep your code more clear to comment you just type // and the your note so if I wanted to comment "Hi" to myself I would write: //hi.
-Now there is still more to explain so bear with me!
+### Now there is still more to explain so bear with me!